Small-Bodies-Node/sbn-survey-image-service/readme.md

 ### Adding archival data

 The `sbn_survey_image_service.data.add` sub-module is used to add image metadata to the database.
 It scans PDS3 or PDS4 labels, and saves to the database data product metadata and URLs to the label and image data.
-The sub-module may be run as a command-line script `python3 -m sbn_survey_image_service.data.add`.
+The sub-module provides a command-line script `sbnsis-add`.
 The script will automatically create the database in case it does not exist.
 For example, to search a NEAT survey directory for PDS4 image labels and data, and to form URLs with which the data may be retrieved:

 ```
-python3 -m sbn_survey_image_service.data.add -r \
+sbnsis-add -r \
     /path/to/gbo.ast.neat.survey/data_geodss/g19960417/obsdata
 ```

 The previous example is for a survey accessible via the local file system.
 As an alternative, data may be served to the image service via HTTP(S).
-In this case, the `add` script must still be run on locally accessible labels, but an appropriate URL may be formed using the `--base-url` and `--strip-leading` parameters:
+In this case, the `sbnsis-add` script must still be run on locally accessible labels, but an appropriate URL may be formed using the `--base-url` and `--strip-leading` parameters:

 ```
-python3 -m sbn_survey_image_service.data.add -r \
+sbnsis-add -r \
     /path/to/gbo.ast.neat.survey/data_geodss/g19960417/obsdata \
     --base-url=https://sbnarchive.psi.edu/pds4/surveys \
     --strip-leading=/path/to/